layer-3/docs/docs/legacy/architecture/custodial-layer.md

 * [Cobo](https://cobo.com/)
 * [Fireblocks](https://www.fireblocks.com/)

 Technically, any custodial solution can be supported by Yellow Network, and we plan to expand our offer continuously.
-[Contact](#) our sales and development team for specific requests.&#x20;
+[Contact](#) our sales and development team for specific requests.

 ### Multi-Chain